Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

   }
 </script>
 ```
-After adding this JavaScript code to Samy's profile, now we tested by opening Alice's profile and, without adding manually Samy as friend, we opened Samy's profile and then went to Alice's friends and we could then check that Samy was added to Alice's friend list without Alice doing anything.
+After adding this JavaScript code to Samy's profile, now we tested by opening Alice's profile and, without adding manually Samy as friend, we opened Samy's profile and then went to Alice's friends and we could then check that Samy was added to Alice's friend list without Alice doing so manually.

 <div align="center">
     <figure>